AnthonyKalampogias/pyMyBudget/README.md

 ## Usage

-Once you start the application you will be presented with some buttons where each buttons executes a specific function,
+You need to have python `3.8<=higher` installed on your system, You can start the application `python myBudget.py` and once it starts you will be presented with buttons that each executes a specific function,

 for example the `View your Month` button will present you a new window that shows you all the records that the user has registered for this month or any month the user requests to see.